MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Czech/cash-desk-management.md

 Cash documents are receipt or withdrawal, and can be in different currencies according to the cash register.
 The documents also enable the releasing, posting and printing of exit documents.

 You can run the apply entries feature from the cash document rows to select customer or vendor entries for alignment.
-Similarly, features are available for offsetting backup invoices.
+Similarly, features are available for off-setting backup invoices.

 ## See Also
 [Czech Local Functionality](czech-local-functionality.md)